+- 501. Characteristics and Nature of Mental Retardation (5) Pr.
+Junior standing.
+Social, psychological and educational implications of mental retardation are considered including the interpretation of psychological tests. - 551.
+Workshop in Special Education (Driver Education for Teachers of Educable Mentally Retarded) (5). - 575.
+Arts and Crafts for the Exceptional Child (5) Pr., Junior Standing.

-- 451A.
-Workshop in Education (Driver Education for Teachers or Educable Mentally Retarded) (5). - 459.
-Practicum in Special Education (5).
-Pr., Senior Standing or consent of instructor.
-Supervised field experiences in area of exceptionality. - 477.
-Practices and Procedures in the Cooperative Program Special Education, Vocational Rehabilitation and Vocational Education (5).
-Pr., Senior Standing or approval of instructor.
+The use of arts and crafts as an integral part of the total special education curriculum.
+Emphasis is on strategies to strengthen academic areas through the use of arts and crafts at various age and ability levels. - 577.
+Practices and Procedures in the Cooperative Program: Special Education, Vocational Rehabilitation and Vocational Education (5).
+Pr., Senior Standing or Approval of Instructor.

-Overview of the various agencies concerned with the habilitation of the retarded and their roles in the education and training of the mentally retarded youth in the secondary schools. - 478.
+Overview of the various agencies concerned with the habilitation of the retarded and their roles in the education and training of the mentally retarded youth in the secondary schools. - 578.
 Methods and Materials for the Educable Mentally Retarded Secondary Level (5).
-Pr., Senior Standing or approval of instructor.
+Pr., Senior Standing or Approval of Instructor.

 An analysis and evaluation of vocationally oriented teaching methods and materials appropriate for use in teaching the mentally retarded youth.
-Practice is provided in the development of materials and lab experiences are included. - 479.
-Methods and Materials for Teaching the Mentally Retarded (5).
-Pr., ED 200, SPE 376, and SPE 377.
+Practice is provided in the development of materials and lab experiences are included.

+579. Methods and Materials for Teaching the Mentally Retarded (5) Pr., Senior Standing or Approval of Instructor.

 An analysis and evaluation of teaching methods and materials appropriate for use in teaching the mentally retarded student.
-Laboratory experiences are included and practice is provided in the development of materials. - 480.
-Education of Children with Special Learning Disabilities (5)., Junior Standing.
-Existing theories and instructional programs for children with special
+Laboratory experiences are included and practice is provided in the development of materials.

+580. Education of Children with Special Learning Disabilities (5)., Junior Standing.